-5. Accompanying documents
+4. Accompanying documents

-5.1 Draft cost-benefit analysis / impact assessment
+4.1 Draft cost-benefit analysis / impact assessment

-- 1. Following Article 10 of Regulation (EU) No 1093/2010 (EBA Regulation), the EBA shall analyse the potential costs and benefits of draft Regulatory Technical Standards.
-RTS developed by the EBA shall therefore be accompanied by an Impact Assessment (IA) that analyses 'the potential related costs and benefits'. - 2.
-This analysis presents the IA of the main policy options discussed and assessed in the elaboration of the draft RTS on additional own funds requirements and stress testing, which the EBA is mandated to develop under Article 35(6) of Regulation (EU) 2023/1114.
+- 41. Following Article 10 of Regulation (EU) No 1093/2010 (EBA Regulation), the EBA shall analyse the potential costs and benefits of draft Regulatory Technical Standards.
+RTS developed by the EBA shall therefore be accompanied by an Impact Assessment (IA) that analyses 'the potential related costs and benefits'. - 42.
+This analysis presents the IA of the main policy options discussed and assessed in the elaboration of the draft RTS on additional own funds requirements and stress testing, which the EBA is mandated to develop under Article 35(6) of Regulation (EU) 2023/11145.
 Given the novelty of asset-referenced tokens and their issuers no universal risks assessment framework exists, it is difficult to evaluate the risks of and posed by issuers of asset-referenced tokens under the different policy options, therefore a more principle based approach has been used.

-A. Problem identification and baseline scenario
+A. Problem identification

-- 3. Issuers of asset-referenced tokens are required to hold a minimum amount of own funds, which can be increase based on the assessment of higher degree of risk conducted by the competent authority or on the results of the stress testing.
-During the assessment of the higher degree of risk the criteria that competent authorities need to consider and the higher amount of own funds that could require might change based on a series of features, such as the comprehensiveness of the assessment, the scope and frequency of the assessment, as well as the specific financial situation of the issuer of asset-referenced tokens. - 4.
-On the other hand, the minimum requirements that the stress testing programmes should have as well as their minimum frequency should take into account the operational burden upon issuers of asset-referenced tokens when many types of stress tests are required, while at the same time ensuring the relevance of the results, the proportionality aspects when a minimum frequency is imposed and the feasibility of the stress test. - 5.
-In the baseline scenario, issuers of asset-referenced tokens would be subject to own-funds requirements and stress-testing obligations as specified in Regulation (EU) 2023/1114, excluding any additional specifications in the form of an RTS.
-This could lead to divergent approaches across competent authorities on the procedures and timeframes for an issuer of asset-referenced tokens to adjust to higher own-funds requirements, as well as divergent criteria when assessing a 'higher degree of risk'.
-Finally, it would also lead to differences in the
+- 43. Issuers of asset-referenced tokens are required to hold a minimum amount of own funds, which can be increase based on the assessment of higher degree of risk conducted by the competent authority or on the results of the stress testing.
+During the assessment of the higher degree of risk the criteria that competent authorities need to consider and the higher amount of own funds that could require might change based on a series of features, such as the comprehensiveness of the assessment, the scope and frequency of the assessment, as well as the specific financial situation of the issuer of asset-referenced tokens. - 44.
+On the other hand, the minimum requirements that the stress testing programmes should have as well as their minimum frequency should take into account the operational burden upon issuers of asset-referenced tokens when many types of stress tests are required, while at the same time ensuring the relevance of the results, the proportionality aspects when a minimum frequency is imposed and the feasibility of the stress test.